willhansen/RoyaltyOffRevenueLicense/README.md

 ## Desirable license features

-### Open source
+### Source availability

-By which, we mean anyone can see the source code, not necessarily free to use ("Free Software" here refers to that).
+By which, we mean anyone can see the source code, not necessarily having zero cost, or no restrictions on use.

 If someone can read, compile, and run the code, all on their local machine, they can trust that they know what they're running.
 It's well established that open source code is generally more secure than closed source code.